First the pet food, now infant formula?

 We should strive to have the safest levels of arsenic possible in our food, beverages and drinking water; however, because arsenic is naturally abundant in our environment, we won’t be able to get rid of it completely.
 More studies are needed as to the type (organic or inorganic) and the levels of arsenic in juice products, as well as any potential health effects.
 Evidence available today does not indicate widespread poisoning of our children by drinking fruit juices.

 Americas poison centers recommend that, as parents, you should review all the information available and make decisions you feel are best for your family.

 If you are concerned, you may decide to limit the amount of juice your children drink, have your children drink more water or milk, or dilute the juice with water.
-And, as always, if you have questions, call Tennessee Poison Center at 1-800-222-1222.
+And, as always, if you have questions, call the toll-free Poison Help hotline at 1-800-222-1222.

 Toxicology Question of the Week

 Why is trisodium phosphate in my cereal and is it dangerous to my health?

 Recently, the Tennessee Poison Center has received numerous calls from the public about why their popular brand of cereal (e.g. Cinnamon Toast Crunch) contains a poisonous chemical called trisodium phosphate.
 Callers had read on the internet or heard by word of mouth that trisodium phosphate is a highly toxic industrial strength cleaner, and they were worried about their children eating it.

 Food-grade trisodium phosphate is often used as a leavening agent for baked goods, an emulsifier for processed cheese, a flavorant for certain beverages, and to control the pH of processed foods.

 Concern over the chemical appeared late 2014 as an image of the Lucky Charms ingredients panel alongside a bottle of trisodium phosphate heavy duty cleaner began circulating the internet.
 Various websites began to comment on the ingredient and called for readers to tell the FDA to remove it.